ssebs/go-mmp/README.md

   - The delay must be formatted as a duration string like above.

 ## Building
+### Installing binary version
+- Download latest release from https://github.com/ssebs/go-mmp/releases
+  - Download either the .exe.zip for Windows or .tar.xz if you're on Linux.
+- If you have fyne installed and setup, you can run
+  - `go install github.com/ssebs/go-mmp@latest`

 #### Get the code
 - Source:
   - Git clone https://github.com/ssebs/go-mmp